 2. Find the good

 Look for the good in your life; practice gratitude with our gratitude list.
 Writing down a few things every day that we feel grateful for can help to flip our worldview and loosen our victim narratives’ grasp.
 Change the broken record that keeps reminding you that you aren’t good enough or that nothing good ever comes to you.
 Take the time to be clear that, of course, there are beautiful things in your life, even if it’s just the one friend that remembers to text you or the park near your house with the lovely trees.
 Remember that self-pity is a choice, and gratitude is too.
 You can do this any time you have a spare moment.
-You need not even make lists, but make sure to habitualise some focus on the things you enjoy about your life, the good hands you were dealt, and you may find that the scales weren’t so imbalanced after all.
+You need not even make lists, but make sure to create habits and focus on the things you enjoy about your life, the good hands you were dealt, and you may find that the scales weren’t so imbalanced after all.

 Practice mindfulness.
 No doubt you’ve already heard this, and perhaps you’ve already tried.
 It’s a brutal practice to maintain, but we have long since concluded in the world of psychology and science that if you keep it up, mindfulness will change your life.

 Remember that self-pity got a hold on us because it feels good – at first.
-The excuses provide us with a sense of relief: It’s not our fault – it’s the world, it’s other people – that’s why we never succeed.
+The excuses provide us with a sense of relief and how we perceive reality: It’s not our fault – it’s the world, it’s other people – that’s why we never succeed.
 This is all going on in the subconscious.
 But if we can slow down and calm the mind enough to objectively shine the spotlight of our attention on our thoughts and feelings, we can see that we are just telling ourselves a story to help us feel better and stop us from risking failure.
 If we can see this clearly, we can start telling ourselves more helpful stories that can cut the cycle short.

 4. Stop comparing yourself

 Stop comparing yourself to others.
-As compelling as our thoughts may be unless we have had very long, in-depth conversations with people, we primarily imagine their experience of life.
+As compelling as our thoughts may be unless we are mentally strong people who have had very long, in-depth conversations with people, we primarily imagine their experience of life.
 Our self-pitying ego will attempt to convince us that we have it worse-off than others, desperate to perpetuate the victim narrative.
 Reminding yourself that this is just a self-destructive pattern as often as you find yourself reveling in bitterness at your fantasies about how easeful their lives are should be sufficient to break the spell.

-Practice these four antidotes and be attentive to the warning signs for when you might be in the grip of self-pity.
+Practice these four antidotes and be attentive to the warning signs for when you feel sorry might be in the grip of self-pity.
 If you can do this, you will find yourself feeling more robust, healthier, and more active.
 You will be more courageous, more helpful to others, and find it much easier to see the beauty of the world and people around you that you were hiding from yourself.
 It’s a daily grind, but it’s more than worth it.